 \subsubsection{Evaluation of temperature reconstruction}

 For global temperature reconstructions, our framework demonstrates robust capability in accurately recovering coherent climate patterns even from a coverage of observations of only 5\%, when assuming random coverage.
-Conditioned on these 5\% of temperature observations, both DM variants successfully recover high-amplitude, large-scale anomalies (Fig.~\ref{fig:fig1}a and Supplementary Fig.~\ref{fig:synthetic_berkley}a).
+Conditioned on these 5\% of temperature observations, both DM variants are able to capture high-amplitude, large-scale anomalies (Fig.~\ref{fig:fig1}a and Supplementary Fig.~\ref{fig:synthetic_berkley}a).
 This includes strong warm anomalies over the Arctic and North Africa (Supplementary Fig.~\ref{fig:zoomintemp}a,b), as well as pronounced cold anomalies over northern Eurasia (Supplementary Fig.~\ref{fig:zoomintemp}c).
 Notably, DM-Fid recovers structurally coherent anomalies even in completely unobserved regions, such as the broad cool signal across North America (Supplementary Fig.~\ref{fig:zoomintemp}d), as it leverages temporal continuity and global teleconnection structures \cite{boers2019complex} learned during pre-training.

-In contrast, benchmark methods exhibit pronounced structural limitations.
-Kriging produces strongly oversmoothed fields.
-LaMa correctly identifies the broad geographical placement of anomalies, but consistently underestimates their intensity, particularly in data-sparse regions (e.g., Pacific and Atlantic Oceans in Fig.~\ref{fig:fig1}a).
-Furthermore, LaMa overall fails in the higher resolution cases — 1\textdegree{} temperature reconstruction (Supplementary Fig.~\ref{fig:synthetic_berkley}a).
-Likely because its convolutional architecture is optimized for natural image inpainting~\cite{suvorov2021resolution}, it does not explicitly capture the fine-scale texture and higher-order statistical characteristics of high-resolution climate fields.
+In contrast, the benchmark methods exhibit certain structural trade-offs.
+Kriging tends to produce comparatively smoother fields.
+LaMa correctly identifies the broad geographical placement of anomalies, but underestimates their intensity, particularly in data-sparse regions (e.g., Pacific and Atlantic Oceans in Fig.~\ref{fig:fig1}a).
+Furthermore, LaMa encounters challenges in the higher resolution cases — 1\textdegree{} temperature reconstruction (Supplementary Fig.~\ref{fig:synthetic_berkley}a).
+Likely because its convolutional architecture is optimized for natural image inpainting~\cite{suvorov2021resolution}, it may not fully capture the fine-scale texture and higher-order statistical characteristics of high-resolution climate fields.